Rylan announces departure from one of his most popular hosting roles

 Rylan announces departure from one of his most popular hosting roles: ‘It’s time to hang up my glittery jacket’

-New presenter will be announced ‘in due course’
+New presenter for the BBC series will be announced ‘in due course’

 Rylan is stepping down as host of the BBC’s Strictly Come Dancing sister show It Takes Two.